 Methods of Investing

-Although Merrill Edge is a discount broker, it offers more than just self-directed accounts; also on tap is a managed account service, which takes a lot of the guesswork out of the investing process.
-For a small fee (starting at just 0.45% per annum) a licensed human advisor will trade ETFs and mutual funds in your Merrill account.
+Merrill Edge is a discount broker, but it offers more than just self-directed accounts; there is also a managed account option.
+For a fee starting at 0.45% per year, a licensed advisor will manage ETFs and mutual funds for you.

 Self-directed accounts are also available.
-On top of mutual and exchange-traded funds, Merrill self-directed customers can buy and sell bonds, stocks, and option contracts.
+Besides mutual funds and ETFs, Merrill customers can buy and sell bonds, stocks, and options.

-Webull is an ultra-low-cost firm.
-It offers robo accounts.
-The cost for the service is 20 basis points per year.
-Mutual funds are unavailable.
-Inside of self-directed accounts, Webull clients can trade stocks, ETFs, closed-end funds, bonds, futures, options, and cryptocurrencies.
-That last product is a notable advantage over Merrill.
+Webull is a very low-cost firm.
+It offers robo accounts for 0.20% per year.
+Mutual funds are not offered.
+In self-directed accounts, Webull lets clients trade stocks, ETFs, closed-end funds, bonds, futures, options, and cryptocurrencies.
+That last feature is a big plus over Merrill.

 Winner: Webull